givemeone1astkiss/RNA-Factory/README.md

 ### AI Assistant

+#### Basic Usage
 1. Access the AI assistant from the main interface
 2. Ask questions about RNA design, structure analysis, or general bioinformatics
 3. Upload documents for multimodal analysis
 4. Get expert guidance and recommendations

+#### Agent-Powered Analysis
+The AI assistant features an intelligent Agent system that can automatically orchestrate complex RNA analysis workflows:

+**Automatic Model Selection**
+- Upload RNA sequences and let the Agent automatically select appropriate models
+- The Agent analyzes your input and determines the best combination of tools
+- No need to manually choose between BPFold, UFold, MXFold2, or RNAformer

+**Multi-Model Workflows**
+- Request comprehensive analysis: "Analyze this RNA sequence for structure and interactions"
+- The Agent will automatically run multiple models in sequence
+- Get integrated results combining structure prediction, interaction analysis, and design recommendations

+**Intelligent Tool Orchestration**
+- Upload protein-RNA pairs for interaction analysis
+- The Agent automatically selects between Reformer, CoPRA, and DeepRPI based on your data
+- Coordinate structure prediction with interaction analysis for complete insights

+**Document-Based Analysis**
+- Upload research papers, PDFs, or images containing RNA sequences
+- The Agent extracts sequences and automatically runs appropriate analyses
+- Get comprehensive reports combining document insights with computational predictions

+**Custom Analysis Pipelines**
+- Request specific analysis workflows: "Design an RNA aptamer for this protein target"
+- The Agent orchestrates Mol2Aptamer, RNAFlow, and structure validation tools
+- Receive end-to-end solutions with multiple design candidates

+**Real-Time Progress Tracking**
+- Watch as the Agent executes multiple models in sequence
+- Get real-time updates on analysis progress
+- Receive detailed reports with results from all executed tools

+**Error Recovery and Fallbacks**
+- If one model fails, the Agent automatically tries alternative approaches
+- Robust error handling ensures you always get useful results
+- Intelligent fallback mechanisms maintain analysis quality

 ## Contributing